Thirteen Things NOT to Do as a College Freshman

 8. Posting partying photos on social media

-It is always smart to be careful what you are posting on social media.
-A good rule of thumb is to not post anything that you wouldn’t want your grandparents to see.
-If you do end up posting any party photos, make sure that your account is private, or be sure there is no alcohol or illegal substances in the photo.
-Better yet, don’t partake in alcohol if you are underage and stay away from illegal substances.
+It is always smart to be careful what you post on social media.
+A good rule of thumb is not to post anything you wouldn’t want your grandparents to see.
+If you post any party photos, ensure that your account is private or that there is no alcohol or illegal substances in the photo.
+Better yet, don’t drink alcohol if you are underage, and stay away from illegal substances.

 9. Going on your phone in class

-While it might seem like this is okay if the professor cannot see it, it is extremely disrespectful and rude.
+While it might seem okay if the professor cannot see it, it is extremely disrespectful and rude.
 It can also be distracting to your fellow students.
-I have seen it happen many times that a student is quietly on their phone during class and accidentally clicks on something with the volume all the way up and everyone just stares at the person.
-Don’t be that person — just stay off of your phone for the one-hour class period.
+I have seen it happen many times that a student is quietly on their phone during class and accidentally clicks on something with the volume up and everyone stares at the person.
+Don’t be that person — stay off of your phone for the one-hour class period.
 A way to avoid the temptation of checking your phone during class is to put it on airplane mode or turn it off while class is in session.

 10. Skipping class

-Although some classes may not take attendance, so it feels “optional” to go, you will miss important information if you skip class.
-Even though some classes don’t take attendance, professors will sometimes give pop quizzes or extra credit to students who are present.
+Although some classes may not take attendance, it feels “optional” to go; you will miss important information if you skip class.
+Even though some classes don’t take attendance, professors sometimes give pop quizzes or extra credit to students who are present.

 11. Spending all of your time studying

-While studying is super important and you want to ensure you are earning passing/good grades, remember to spend time with your friends as well!
+While studying is super important and you want to earn passing/good grades, remember to spend time with your friends too!
 Doing fun things with your friends is essential for being happy and well-rounded in college.

 12. Taking on too many things

 Remember not to overdo it.
 You may want to be a part of many clubs, sports teams, and Greek life, but don’t take on too many things.
 This will lead to you feeling stressed out and overworked.
-Only do what you can handle and remember to take it easy your first semester of college so that you have free time to hang out with friends and extra time for studying.
+Only do what you can handle, and remember to take it easy your first semester of college to have free time to hang out with friends and extra time for studying.

 13. Showering without shower shoes

-The dorm bathrooms can sometimes be gross, so make sure to always shower with shower shoes.
-Even if your bathroom is suite-style, it is still a smart idea to wear shower shoes to avoid fungal infections such as athlete’s foot.
+The dorm bathrooms can sometimes be gross, so always shower with shower shoes.
+Even if your bathroom is suite-style, wearing shower shoes to avoid fungal infections such as athlete’s foot is still a smart idea.

 More Great Reading: